watersofoblivion/dataless/README.md

 * `STAGE` should be `Prod`.

 All other parameters are pre-tuned to generate a steady load within the default scaling limits.
+Do not adjust them.

 ### Run the Tool

-Finally, in a separate terminal start the load generator:
+Finally, in a separate terminal start the load generator and pass in the configuration file:

 ```bash
 # With DNS